top of page

 Offers

 Offers are made during "Set the Day Circle" by young people, facilitators, volunteers, and other community members we invite.
 They vary widely based on interest.
-Some of our recurring offers include Mystery Science, math games, comic book making, flow arts, lego robotics, sewing, field games, singing circles, yoga, obstacle courses, jewelry making, storytelling, basket weaving, ASL.
+Some of our recurring offers include math games, comic book making, flow arts, lego robotics, sewing, field games, singing circles, yoga, obstacle courses, jewelry making, storytelling, basket weaving, ASL.

 Classes